open-stage/blender-dmx-web/content/docs/OpenSoundControl.md

 `fixture_selection`

-Due to limitations of how object selection works (and is understood) in BlenderDMX, fixture selection works only when a fixture is selected in the Fixtures panel or via the Programmer Selection icons.
+Due to limitations of how object selection works (and is understood) in BlenderDMX Addon, fixture selection works only when a fixture is selected in the Fixtures panel or via the Programmer Selection icons.

 ## Clear fixture selection